Tortuosity: Tortuosity in 2-D

 In this case tortuosity of both straight line and circle is estimated to be 0.

 Fractal dimension has been used to quantify tortuosity.
 The fractal dimension in 2D for a straight line is 1 (the minimal value), and ranges up to 2 for a plane-filling curve or Brownian motion.

 In most of these methods digital filters and approximation by splines can be used to decrease sensitivity to noise.

+A stereoloical method is developed in 2D case to quantify the impacts of particle shape, area fraction, and orientation on the geometric tortuosity.
+Their study indicates that the particle size distribution and spatial arrange has no impact on the geometric tortuosity.

 Tortuosity in 3-D

 Tortuosity calculation from an x-ray tomography reconstruction of a porous sandstone (the pores are shown): the color represents the shortest distance within the pore space from the left limit of the image to any point in the pores.
 Comparing this distance to the straight-line distance shows that the tortuosity is about 1.5 for this sample.
 It has been demonstrated that the tortuosity increases when the porosity decreases.

 Usually subjective estimation is used.
 However, several ways to adapt methods estimating tortuosity in 2-D have also been tried.
 The methods include arc-chord ratio, arc-chord ratio divided by number of inflection points and integral of square of curvature, divided by length of the curve (curvature is estimated assuming that small segments of curve are planar).
 Another method used for quantifying tortuosity in 3D has been applied in 3D reconstructions of solid oxide fuel cell cathodes where the Euclidean distance sums of the centroids of a pore were divided by the length of the pore.

+A stereological approach is employed to investigate the particle shape, size distribution, volume fraction on the geometirc tortuosity of cracking path.
+An approximate formula is developed to quantify the impacts of particle shape and volumef fraction on the geometric tortuosity.
+It is also found that both size distribution and spatial arrangement of particles has no effect on the geometric tortuosity.
+The impact of chemical reaction on tortuosity of pore is also concerned.